juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ### 1.2 Configure the App

+#### 1.2.1 Configure for non indian payments
 1. Open Hyperswitch App installed on your saleor dashboard.
-2. Click on `Add new configuration`.
-This will open a form to collect hyperswitch credentials
+2. Click on `Add new configuration` which opens a popup to select non indian payments.
+This will open a form to collect credentials.
 - Enter a unique configuration name.
 This name will be used later to assign the configuration to Saleor channels.
 - Enter your Hyperswitch API Key.
 For instructions on how to create an API Key with Hyperswitch, refer to [this guide](https://docs.hyperswitch.io/hyperswitch-cloud/account-setup#user-content-create-an-api-key-1).
 - Enter your Hyperswitch Publishable Key.
 You can find this key under the `Developers > API Keys` section of hyperswitch dasboard.